 The new therapy could be a lifeline for many people with metastatic prostate cancer.
 Just ask Michael Rosenblum.
 In 2019, his prostate cancer was resistant to chemotherapy and other treatments and had spread.
 PET scans showed dark clusters of cancer cells in bones throughout his body.
 His PSA levels — a marker that normally should be in the single-digit range — had soared to more than 100.

 Dr. Morris enrolled Michael in the VISION clinical trial.
 Michael began treatment in July 2019 and ended in February 2020.
 After six doses of the therapy, follow-up scans showed the metastatic cancer was no longer visible.
-The 76-year-old continues to be disease-free, with a PSA that is undetectable.
+Five years later, the 79-year-old continues to be disease-free, with a PSA that is undetectable.

 “I had no side effects either on the day of the procedures or afterward,” Michael says.
 “My PSA went right down, and my blood tests have been really good.
 From how I feel today, you would never think I had cancer a few years ago.”